autocrypt/autocrypt/doc/level1.rst

 established email workflows.
 For this reason, emails are only encrypted if either:

-1) The sender specifically requests encryption during composition
+1) The sender specifically requests encryption during message composition
 2) When replying to an encrypted message
 3) If all participants have explicitly expressed a preference to always encrypt.